DataBiosphere/toil/docs/running/cloud.rst

 Toil Provisioner
 ----------------

+.. todo:: This section doesn't really make a lot of sense to me (jesse) In fact this whole page needs to be redone or deleted, but I can't quite figure out how...

 The native Toil provisioner is included in Toil alongside the ``[aws]`` extra and allows us to spin up a cluster without any external dependencies.